shortcutmedia/dev-website/app/views/docs_pages/android_readme.md

-# Shortcut Deep Linking SDK for Android
+# Shortcut SDK for Android

 This SDK provides the following features:

+- Collection of statistics (app usage, deep links).
 - Support for [deferred deep linking](https://en.wikipedia.org/wiki/Deferred_deep_linking).
-- Collection of additional statistics to build a user acquisition funnel and evaluate user activity.
+- Shortcut creation (short mobile deep links) to share from within your app.

 There is also an [iOS version](https://github.com/shortcutmedia/shortcut-deeplink-sdk-ios) of this SDK.

-### Requirements
+## Requirements

 The SDK works with Android API 10+.

-### License
-This project is released under the MIT license.
-See included [LICENSE.txt](/license.txt) file for details.

 ## Installation

-1. Download the latest .AAR file from the [releases page](https://github.com/shortcutmedia/shortcut-deeplink-sdk-android/releases) and copy it to the project's libs directory (_typically `app/libs`_).
+1. Download the latest .AAR file from the [releases page](https://github.com/shortcutmedia/shortcut-android-sdk/releases) and copy it to the project's libs directory (_typically `app/libs`_).
-2. Add a directory repository in `build.gradle` and add `compile 'sc.shortcut.sdk.android.deeplinking:sc-deeplinking:0.2.1@aar'` to the dependencies section of your application's `build.gradle` file.
+2. Add a directory repository in `build.gradle` and add `compile 'sc.shortcut.sdk:shortcut-sdk:0.1.0@aar'` to the dependencies section of your application's `build.gradle` file.

 ```gradle
 repositories {